cylc/cylc-doc/src/workflow-design-guide/style-guide.rst

                _EOF_
            """

-   Each line in ``log.txt`` would end up with 4 leading white spaces.
-The following will give you lines with no white spaces.
+   The following will give you lines with no white spaces:

    .. code-block:: cylc